-There are new developments in the novel types of astronomical X-ray optics, based on the use of thin X-ray reflective foils.
 The K-B and Lobster systems represent a promising alternative to classical imaging X-ray telescopes.
-Two promising substrates suitable for future large-aperture and fine resolution X-ray telescopes have been exploited and investigated in detail, namely the Glass Thermal Forming and Si wafer bending, In both cases, promising results have been achieved, with peak to valley deviations of final profiles from the ideal one, being of order of 1 micron in the best cases, with space for further essential improvements and optimization.
+The use of novel high quality X-ray reflecting substrates is important for these designs in order to achieve high angular resolution and to reduce the weight.
+Two promising substrates suitable for future large-aperture and fine resolution X-ray telescopes are glass foils shaped by the Glass Thermal Forming and Si wafers with proper bending, In both cases, promising results have been achieved, with peak to valley deviations of final profiles from the ideal one, being of order of 1 micron in the best cases, with space for further essential improvements and optimization.
+The principles of active optics can be also implemented [18].